Buenos Aires, Latin America

 The Tigre Delta is a huge delta area located just north of Buenos Aires towards the border with Uruguay.
 It is the perfect destination for a relaxing boat ride

 Along the riverside, people have built their houses, and boats are the residents preferred means of transportation.
-Check out the different options for day trips or half-day tours to Tigre on Viator.
+Check out the different options for day trips or half-day tours to Tigre Delta.

 Share the love and pin the post!